- Partner Overview

 • Microdata Generator (the name is misleading but it generate JSON-LD schema)

 With all of the different strategies that go into a quality local search campaign, it’s easy to quickly become overwhelmed and unsure of where to start.
-If your business is not in the position to receive help from a dedicated SEO agency, rest assured that there are some things you can do now to help give your website an advantage!
-Check out our list below:
+But it’s better to start now than wait because SEO is a long-term strategy.
+Checkout these proven local SEO tips that can help give your agency and small business clients an advantage with local searches:

-2. Make your website responsive and mobile-friendly.
-Search engines have moved to mobile-first indexing, meaning that the mobile version of your website will be crawled and indexed first regardless of how well the user experience is on a desktop.
-This still applies even if most of your website traffic comes from desktop instead of mobile devices.
+Search engines have moved to mobile-first indexing, meaning that the mobile version of a website will be crawled and indexed first regardless of how well the user experience is on a desktop.
+This still applies even if most of the website traffic comes from desktop instead of mobile devices.

 And this is why it is so important to create the best possible user experience across all devices, not just one.
 You can test out individual pages using the Mobile-Friendly Test from Google Search Console and get actionable insights on how to fix a page if it doesn’t meet the standard requirements.

-3. Conduct local keyword research and identify your target terms.
-Always remember to check keyword intent and select the keywords that match up with your business offerings the closest.
+Always remember to check keyword intent and select the keywords that match up with your client’s business offerings the closest.
 You can do this by searching the term yourself in incognito mode and inspecting each of the ranking organic results on the first SERP.
 This will give you a better understanding of what Google is rewarding and displaying for that specific term.
 This process may seem tedious but it is absolutely essential.

-4. Optimize meta titles and descriptions with the target local keyword(s).
-Meta titles and descriptions are also referred to as metadata.
-This is how Google displays your webpage on the SERP:
+Meta titles and descriptions are also referred to as metadata or meta information.
+This is how Google displays a webpage in the SERP:

 When optimizing the meta title and description for local SEO, use localized and “near me” terms.
 The meta title holds a lot of weight in keyword placement value, so ensure that one is in there.

 Note: Google announced in September that they can override meta titles and descriptions in order to improve user experience.
-Check back on your metadata every so often and keep track of any keyword positioning or traffic changes that can result after a change like this.
+Check back on your meta information every so often and keep track of any keyword positioning or traffic changes that can result after a change like this.

-5. Create pages that will capture your local keywords.
-It can be service pages with the location tagged on at the end (example “dry cleaning in salt lake city”), or they can be location pages that include details on how people can find your business.
-Include your NAP – name, address, and phone number – along with additional helpful information, like directions and images of the building interior and exterior so people know what to expect.
-If you have more than one location, you can create different pages but remember to make your content unique!
+It can be service pages with the location tagged on at the end (example “dry cleaning in salt lake city”), or they can be location pages that include details on how people can find the physical location.
+Include NAP (name, address, and phone number) along with additional helpful information, like directions and images of the building interior and exterior so people know what to expect.

-And while you’re creating new content for your website, don’t forget to optimize it for voice search!
+And while you’re creating new content for the website, don’t forget to optimize it for voice search!
 20% of all Google searches are conducted on mobile devices through voice search now.
-An easy way to do this is to incorporate questions into the headers of your content to gain visibility and signal high importance to search engines.
+An easy way to do this is to incorporate questions into the headers of the content to gain visibility and signal high importance to search engines.

-6. Create your Google My Business page and get listed in other relevant directories.
-Having a Google My Business (GMB) page is almost as important as having a website for your small business.
-Be sure to add updated and relevant information to your GMB page for individuals to find and use.
+Having a Google Business Profile listing is almost as important as having a website for a small business.
+Be sure to add updated and relevant information to the listing for individuals to find and refer to.

-7. Start asking for reviews from happy customers and make this an ongoing priority!
 Reviews are an ongoing process and a high priority for local search.
 Quantity and quality matter here, meaning you need to keep generating new reviews that are authentic.
 The key here is authentic.
-If you find reviews that are spam or appear to be fake, take action against them so they don’t hurt your reputation or local search campaign.
+If you find reviews that are spam or appear to be fake, take action against them so they don’t hurt the businesses’ reputation or local search campaign.
 Learn how to find and remove fake Google reviews here.

 Some addition rules to remember include:

-• You cannot pay for reviews, but you can ask people to leave you one.
+• You cannot pay for reviews, but you can ask people to leave one.

-• While Google My Business is especially important for local search, there are other directories that are beneficial.
-Ask people to leave you reviews on those as well!
+• While Google Business Profile is especially important for local search, there are other directories that are beneficial.
+Ask people to leave reviews on those as well!

-8. Reach out to local businesses and news sites for backlinks.
 Backlinks are an authority signal for search engines and are a highly valued strategy.
-We are not going to sugar coat this – backlinking can be difficult and time consuming.
-But when you do it right, it can be extremely rewarding for your website and will help increase your visibility for various local keywords.
+We are not going to sugar coat this—backlinking can be difficult and time consuming.
+But when you do it right, it can be extremely rewarding for websites and will help increase online visibility for various local keywords.

-Here are some tips on where small businesses can start:
+Here are some tips on where to start with small business clients:

-• Your local chamber of commerce-Send out local press releases to radio station and local news websites
+• Send out local press releases to radio station and local news websites

-• Do a Google search for your brand to find unlinked mentions and reach out to the page owner for a backlink where your business is mentioned (positively)
+• Do a Google search for the brand to find unlinked mentions and reach out to the page owner for a backlink where the business is mentioned in a positive light

-• Sponsor a charity, event, or scholarship (the contributing organization will typically link back to your website)
+• Sponsor a charity, event, or scholarship (the contributing organization will typically link back to the website)

-There’s a lot that goes into a successful SEO campaign.
+There’s a lot that goes into a successful local SEO campaign.
 SEO is never a one and done deal.
 It constantly evolves and changes to bring users the best results and information relevant to their search query.
-Being able to reach countless prospective customers in your local community requires long-term effort and time from your small business.
+Being able to reach countless prospective customers in a local community requires long-term effort and time.